Perkins SmartOps logo Perkins SmartOps logo

 Late payment chasing is one of those problems where automation delivers disproportionate value.
 The emotional relief alone is worth the investment.
 You stop being the person who chases money.
 Your business becomes the one with systems.
 Your cash flow becomes predictable.
 Your finance person gets their evening back.

-If you want to see what this looks like for your business, drop me an email at [email protected].
-I can walk you through exactly how we’d set it up for your invoice cycle, show you the Xero monitoring, and explain how the Airtable log would help you understand your payment patterns.
-We build this kind of automation as a one-time project, with a lower rate for existing customers who already have infrastructure in place, and then manage it with a monthly service.
-Drop me an email for current pricing.
+If you want to see what this looks like for your business, book a discovery call.
+We’ll walk through your invoice cycle, the accounting setup, and how the database log would help you understand your payment patterns.
+We build this kind of automation as a one-time project, then run it under a small monthly service so it stays current as your business grows.

 The late payment tax doesn’t have to be part of running a business.
 It’s just a problem waiting for a system.